You can sign up to receive weekly updates to your email inbox here. Stockwatch is also published in the Malvern Gazette every Friday.

 As most of our land is Common Land, commoners do graze livestock freely across the Hills and Commons and members of the public should therefore be ready to encounter livestock anywhere and at anytime.
 The locations of these livestock are not included in Stockwatch.

 Please remember that dogs must be kept under close control at all times.
-If in doubt, put your dog on a lead.
+Unless you are certain you can recall your dog immediately, whatever the circumstances, please keep your dog on a lead at all times.

 Of the land we care for, 90% is registered Common Land.
 This means that local people have the traditional right to graze a set number of sheep or cattle on the Hills and Commons.